New York State Democratic Party

 The New York State Democratic Party is the affiliate of the Democratic Party in the U.S. state of New York.
-Its headquarters are in Manhattan, and it has an office in Albany.
+Its headquarters are in New York City, and it has an office in Albany, New York.

-It is currently the dominant party in the state, controlling the majority of New York's U.S. House seats, both U.S. Senate seats, both houses of the state legislature, and the governorship.
+It is currently the dominant party in the state, controlling the majority of New York's United States House of Representatives seats, both United States Senate seats, both houses of the New York State Legislature, and the Governor of New York.

 History

 The three Democratic presidents who were from New York are Franklin D. Roosevelt (32nd) who was the governor of New York from 1929 to 1932, Grover Cleveland (22nd and 24th) who was the governor from 1883 to 1885, and Martin Van Buren (eighth) who was the governor in 1829.
 Van Buren is also the only Democratic vice president who was from New York.

 In the early 20th century when New York was without a Democratic governor, county leaders controlled nominations and campaign finances.
 President John F. Kennedy got involved in the early 1960s, funneling federal patronage through New York City mayor Robert F. Wagner Jr. to the detriment of state chair Michael H. Prendergast.

 In 1974, Democrats benefited from Republican problems stemming from the Watergate scandal, winning control of the New York State Assembly and electing a governor, Hugh Carey.
 Democrats have controlled the Assembly ever since.
 Republicans controlled the State Senate for some years after that, but Democrats gained a decisive advantage in the chamber in 2018 and 2020.

 In August 2021, Jay Jacobs of the committee was the one to tell Andrew Cuomo to resign as New York governor over reports of sexual harassment, then supported Cuomo's successor Kathy Hochul.
 As of 2022, the NY Democratic Party was described as having "dominance" in New York politics, as it largely controlled political positions in Albany, and Republicans had not won statewide since 2002.
 As of August 2022 the chair of the committee was Jay S. Jacobs.
 He was reelected chairman in September 2022.
 The Executive Committee is chaired by former New York City Council Speaker Christine Quinn.
 The Executive Director is Alexander Wang.